LeHack/Docker-network-research/README.md

 ### Ansible-playbook (with Docker Registry)

-[Ansible](https://docs.ansible.com/ansible/index.html) is basically an supercharged SSH client with loads of modules that can be used to perform and assert certain configuration tasks like creating users and paths, ensuring correct permissions and configurations, sending notifications via a plethora of messaging solutions (e-mail, sms, slack etc.) ...and handling docker.
+[Ansible](https://docs.ansible.com/ansible/index.html) is basically a supercharged SSH client with loads of modules that can be used to perform and assert certain configuration tasks like creating users and paths, ensuring correct permissions and configurations, sending notifications via a plethora of messaging solutions (e-mail, sms, slack etc.) ...and handling docker.

 Thus an even better approach is to take advantage of an Ansible playbook, which is a group of tasks (also called a scenario) that can be run using Ansible on a set of machines in parallel.
 An example of how this could be achieved can be found in the [ansible-playbook](ansible-playbook/) directory.
 This example is composed of:
 - [deploy.yml](ansible-playbook/deploy.yml) - the playbook (scenario)
 - [testing/inventory](ansible-playbook/testing/inventory) - list of staging hosts that we want to deploy to
 - [testing/group_vars/all](ansible-playbook/testing/group_vars/all) - common settings for testing machines